 Luisa is helping Roberta in her PhD project.
 Luiza plays the acoustic guitar.

 João's project plays a central role in the activities of LEEPT.
 His main attributions are to bringing joy and happiness to the group.
+Davi has an additional job: keeping everyone awake in the night.

 Rafaella studied the ecology, dispersal, evolution and anatomy of Melastomataceae seeds.
 She was supervised by Prof. Dra.
 Denise M. T. Oliveira at the PPGBOT-UFMG and co-supervised by Prof. Dr. Renato Goldenberg (UFPR) and me.
 Her project aimed to evaluate the role of seed characters in taxonomy and phylogeny of Miconieae.
 She is also investigated the structural changes of Miconia seeds after bird gut passage.
 Furthermore, she analyzed the fruit’s ontogenesis and patterns of dehiscence in species of Microlicieae Melastomataceae).
 She did part of her thesis under the supervision of Dr. Fabian Michelangeli at the NYBG.